quick-lint/quick-lint-js/website/README.md

 If you want to work on the demo, see [demo documentation](demo/README.md).

+If you want to work on the error documentation, see [errors documentation](public/errors/README.md).

 ## Packaging for deployment

-Prepare the website for publishing on GitHub pages by running `yarn build`:
+Prepare the website for publishing on GitHub pages by first building the [web demo](demo/README.md) and [quick-lint-js-wasm](../wasm/README.md).

+Then, run `yarn build`:

     $ cd website  # Navigate to this directory.
     $ yarn        # Install dependencies.